 Some of them are famous millionaires like Richard Branson, David Karp, Mike Hudock, Vidal Sassoon and Ray Kroc.

 Others are just ordinary unknown people, like a father I know, who supports a family of 6 kids as well as providing accommodation for his parents.
-No mean feat for a high school dropout!
+No mean feat for a high school walk-out!

 Then if you look at people who have succeeded financially without a university education, the list gets even more interesting, Steve Jobs, Matt Mullenwig who started WordPress, Arash Ferdowsi and South Africa’s new millionaire Sandile Shezi.